dancer/Shiemi/README.md

-#### Shiemi
+#### shiemi

-<sub>A character-based language model trained on Blue Exorcist data.
+<sub>A character-based language model trained on Blue Exorcist data.</sub>

 <img src="anime.gif" alt="Anime Demo" width="500"/>

-▲ Coming Soon: Support for all anime series, not just Blue Exorcist!
+<sub>▲ Coming Soon: Support for all anime series, not just Blue Exorcist!
 ► Website (Coming Soon): https://shiemi.com
-► For sponsorship inquiries: josh@afterima.ge
+► For sponsorship inquiries: josh@afterima.ge</sub>

 ##### Overview

-Shiemi is a transformer-based language model designed to generate text in the style of Blue Exorcist characters.
-Built with PyTorch and trained on dialogue and descriptions from the series.
+<sub>Shiemi is a transformer-based language model designed to generate text in the style of Blue Exorcist characters.
+Built with PyTorch and trained on dialogue and descriptions from the series.</sub>

 ##### Features

-· Transformer architecture with:
+<sub>· Transformer architecture with:
   └─ 8 layers
   └─ 8 attention heads
   └─ 512 model dimensions